 Network Engagement Director Ariana Carella provided updates on recent Rachel’s Network co-funding activities including our work to build a glyphosate research library, fight the US-Mexico border wall and industry overuse of antibiotics, increase the diversity and inclusion of the environmental community, and document the environmental voting records of women in Congress.

-Turner Endangered Species Fund Executive Director Mike Phillips closed the evening by detailing the Rocky Mountain Wolf Project’s plan to restore the gray wolf to Colorado via a 2020 ballot initiative.
+Turner Endangered Species Fund Executive Director Mike Phillips closed the evening by detailing the Rocky Mountain Wolf Project’s plan to restore the gray wolf to Colorado.
 The restoration would close a major gap in habitat between Yellowstone ecosystem and surrounding areas, and Mexican wolf habitat in the Southwest.

 Our third and final day in Colorado included a day-long excursion around the West Slope communities of Fraser, Winter Park, Granby and Kremmling to see both water diversion and water restoration projects.